Hodge-Gromov-Witten theory: Hodge--Gromov--Witten theory

 \end{thm}

 \begin{rem} We might not have access to all insertions for $X_1$, as it is possible that the pull-back map $A^*(\cX) \to A^*(X_1)$ is not surjective.
-However, it is easy to work with the ambient theory, i.e.~insertions pulled-back from $A^*(I\cP)$. \end{rem}
+However, it is easy to work with the ambient theory, \textit{i.e.}~insertions pulled back from $A^*(I\cP)$. \end{rem}